Experiential Learning Depot

 • Resources

-• PBL Gift
+• PBL Teacher Academy

-• About Us
+• About

 Experiential learning resources for the innovative educator

-How Are You Engaging Learners in 21st-Century Skill Building?
+How Are You Engaging Learners in 21st-Century Skill-Building?

-Content knowledge and 21st-century skills?
-Can educators teach both?
-The answer is yes, they can do it all, and they must.
 Not long ago my husband and I got into a conversation about the importance of 21st-century skills.
 What is more valuable, skills or content knowledge?
 I argued (and have argued here before), that you can't have one without the other, and it is one of our greatest responsibilities as educators to provide opportunities for development in both.

 To be a wildlife ecologist, my career before teaching, I needed to understand concepts such as carrying capacity, predator/prey relationships, symbiotic relationships, migration behaviors, etc. - the content.
 An ecologist might also need to know how to utilize mapping software, write a technical report, read and produce charts and graphs, and present their findings to their scientific peers - hard skills.